Harry Stein (boxer): Early life and amateur career

 Stein was born on January 20, 1905, in Bytom, East Prussia, currently part of Poland to Jewish parents.
-He was the German Amateur Flyweight Champion from 1922-3.
-His primary residence was Berlin, Germany from 1924–33, while he established and pursued his boxing career.
+He was the German Amateur Flyweight Champion from 1922 to 1923.
+His primary residence was Berlin, Germany from 1924 to 1933, while he established and pursued his boxing career.

 In the 1920s Stein was recognized by the German Maccabee organization, boxing club, 'Jüdischer Boxclub Maccabi' of Berlin with a boxing trophy on the occasion of his 30th fight.
 The Maccabee organization managed a few German gyms for Jewish youth in Germany, which included a club in Berlin that featured boxing training.
 The sizable Macabee organization would move its headquarters from Berlin to London in July 1933, around the same time Stein would move to Poland to escape the rise of the Nazis who had come to power in Germany that January.

 Early conquest of the BDB and VDF German Flyweight championships, 1925-6

 He took the BDB German Flyweight Championship from Friedrich Schmidt in a twelfth-round knockout on June 16, 1925, in Platz, Germany.
 In a defense of the title on June 18, 1926, Stein also took the VDF German National Flyweight Championship in a tenth-round knockout of Schmidt at the Radrennbahn in Treptow, Germany.
 He had first defeated Schmidt on August 15, 1924, in Hannover, Germany in an eighth round points decision.

 Facing one of his most competitive opponents, Stein lost to 1931 Canadian World Bantamweight Champion, Norwegian-American Pete Sanstol on July 13, 1926, in a fourth-round newspaper decision at Luna Park in Halansee, Germany.
 According to the German publication, Jahrbuch des Deutschen Boxsport, Stansol won decisively.

 He first fought for the German Bantamweight championship on May 8, 1927, against Felix Friedmann losing in a twelfth-round technical knockout at Stadion Radrennbahn, in Frankfurt, Germany.
 Though there was no official decision, Stansol was reported to have won decisively.